The Real Concerns Regarding Lepto 4 and 2

 Lepto 2 and Lepto 4:

 That begs the question why are we vaccinating against serovars that are not endemic to the UK.
-The L3 carrier is a vole that is never seen in the UK.
+The L3 carrier is a vole that has never been seen in the UK.

-The leptospirosis vaccine is made by Nobivac MSD animal health, a subsidiary of Merck. a multibillion-dollar pharmaceutical company.
-I wrote to MSD 11 days ago they told me they would get back to me within 24 hours on why they are marketing a controversial vaccine in the UK when one half of it is either incredibly rare or totally none existent.
+The leptospirosis vaccines are made by Nobivac MSD animal health, a subsidiary of Merck. a multibillion-dollar pharmaceutical company.
+I wrote to MSD 3 weeks ago they told me they would get back to me within 24 hours on why they are marketing a controversial vaccine in the UK when one half of it is either incredibly rare or totally none existent.
+I wrote again.
 The silence is deafening.
+So I wrote again and still nothing.
+This is their email address [email protected]

 Nobivac Lepto 4 vaccine was introduced in 2014, there were over 2000 adverse reactions, and 120 suspected deaths were reported to the VMD who regulate animal drugs in the UK.